Stand by Your Man (TV series)

-Stand By Your Man is an American sitcom that aired on Fox from April 5, 1992 to May 17, 1992.
+Stand By Your Man is an American sitcom that aired on Fox from April 5, 1992, to May 17, 1992.
 The series was developed by Nancy Steen and Neil Thompson, who also wrote some of the episodes.
 It is notable for being Melissa Gilbert's return to series television after the conclusion of Little House on the Prairie nine years earlier, and the first lead sitcom role for Rosie O'Donnell, who was then on the verge of breaking into major fame.

 The series was created as an American adaptation of the British sitcom Birds of a Feather, which was still in production at the time.

 Synopsis

-The show's premise, as narrated in the opening credits by Fox network's chief announcer Joe Cipriano in a deadpan comical fashion, was that two sisters, earthy Rochelle Dunphy (Gilbert) and loud, crass Lorraine Popowski (O'Donnell) agreed to live together for emotional and moral support while their husbands were doing time in prison for robbery.
-Rochelle was a trophy wife who had married Roger Dunphy (Sam McMurray), a former working stiff who had become wealthy, supposedly as a successful manufacturer of sunroom and patio furniture.
+The show's premise, as narrated in the opening credits by Fox network's chief announcer Joe Cipriano in a deadpan comical fashion, was that two sisters, earthy Rochelle Dunphy and loud, crass Lorraine Popowski agreed to live together for emotional and moral support while their husbands were doing time in prison for robbery.
+Rochelle was a trophy wife who had married Roger Dunphy, a former working stiff who had become wealthy, supposedly as a successful manufacturer of sunroom and patio furniture.
 As the narrator said about Rochelle "One sister married a business owner and lived in the lap of luxury", while the camera focuses on Roger's palatial home in Franklin Heights, New Jersey.
 She thought her life of luxury was near perfect until her husband was discovered to have committed a series of major bank robberies.
 (Roger had in fact owed much of his wealth, and the money he spoiled Rochelle with, to robbing banks.)
-Lorraine had married blue-collar slob Artie Popowski (Rick Hall) in a shot-gun ceremony in Las Vegas.
+Lorraine had married blue-collar slob Artie Popowski in a shot-gun ceremony in Las Vegas.
 Cipriano introduced Lorraine by saying "the other sister married a no-good bum, and well, you get the picture", as the camera focuses on a doublewide.
 Rochelle and Lorraine are watching TV one day when a breaking news story shows two men captured red-handed in a midtown bank heist, then react with shock as they are unmasked to be Artie and Roger.
 Both men were sentenced to eight years in the state penintentiary, which was close to Franklin Heights, so both husbands were frequently featured in contact with their wives at the visitor's center.
 Roger revealed his patio business flourished for a time, but was in danger of bankruptcy and he resorted to crime to keep up the charade of wealth, whilst Artie had gambled away his meager assets at the dog track and resorted to crime to provide for Lorraine (albeit scantily).